-- BC/DE38.
-OTHER ways H/W is paid for regular work time.
-Select only one of codes 1, 2, 5, 6 or 7 to describe other forms of payment. - BC/DE39.
-We know that this question may be difficult for some situations, but try to get an estimate from the Respondent. - BC/DE41.
+- BC/DE41.
 By employer, we mean company, firm, or organization, not a specific boss.
-If the company changed owners, note the change(s) in an F2 note, and if H/W worked several different times for this same employer, give us the total ("altogether"). - BC/DE51.
+If the company changed owners, note the change(s) in an F2 note, and if H/W worked several different times for this same employer, give us the total ("altogether"). - BC/DE42a.
+We're trying to get actual number of weeks worked during the year; especially important for people with non-standard work schedules, such as fire fighters, members of music band, etc. - BC/DE45.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts. - BC/DE51.
 We are simply looking for the reason H/W left that job. - BC/DE64.
 "Another job" can mean a different position with the same employer, a different employer, or plans for self-employment.
 We are talking about changing from the main job H/W has now to something else. - BC/DE65.
 Select all that apply and specify at code 7 OTHER any response that does not fit the given choices.